 Drug Discovery Technologies

-Join us in the science of saving lives.
+Join us in the most challenging and rewarding sciences of our lives.

 Nurix is a science-focused company that is committed to bringing novel, first-in-class therapies to patients.
 Nurix is a leader in discovering a new class of drugs that work by modulating E3 ubiquitin ligases within the ubiquitin proteasome system (UPS).
 The UPS is a regulatory network that controls protein stabilization and degradation – a function vital to the healthy life of a cell – offering therapeutic opportunities in multiple disease areas.
 Nurix’s scientific team has established an innovative drug discovery platform to identify selective inhibitors or activators of the UPS, enabling the development of novel therapeutics that can restore normal cellular homeostasis.